The Swimmer (1968 film): Plot

-In an autumnal forest, strewn with dead leaves someone is running.
-It borders an affluent suburb in Connecticut.
-Out of the forest a fit and tanned middle-aged man emerges wearing nothing but a bathing suit and no shoes.
-It is Ned Merrill and he drops by a pool party being held by old friends.
-They offer him a cocktail while nursing hangovers from the night before.
-He gives no indication where he has been or for how long.
-As they share stories, Ned realizes there is a series of backyard swimming pools that could form a "river" back to his house, making it possible for him to "swim his way home".
-Ned dives into the pool, emerging at the other end and beginning his journey.
-Ned's behavior perplexes his friends, who apparently know worrisome things about his recent past which he seems to have forgotten.
+In a woodland, bordering a well-off suburb in Connecticut, a fit and tanned New York advertising executive, Ned Merrill, emerges wearing only a bathing suit.
+He drops by a pool party held by old friends and they offer him a cocktail while nursing hangovers from the night before.
+Ned recollects an adventure he and a friend had once had swimming up the clean green headwaters of a local river.
+As they share more stories, Ned realizes there is a series of backyard swimming pools that could form a "river" back to his house, making it possible for him to "swim his way home".
+Ned dives into the pool, emerging at the other end and begins his journey.
+Ned's behavior perplexes his friends.

 As Ned travels, he encounters other neighbors.
-He meets 20-year-old Julie, who used to babysit his daughters (whom he repeatedly refers to as "at home playing tennis"), and reveals his plan to her; she joins him.
+He meets 20-year-old Julie Ann Hooper, who used to babysit his daughters (whom he repeatedly refers to as "at home playing tennis"), and reveals his plan to her; she joins him.
 They crash another pool party and sip champagne.
-Multiple guests know Ned and ask him where he's been but he doesn't answer their questions or elaborate.
 While chatting in a grove of trees, Julie reveals that she had a schoolgirl crush on Ned.
 After she tells him about two sexual incidents in her workplace, Ned begins talking about how he will protect her, making plans for the two of them.
 Discomfited by his intimate approaches, Julie runs away.

-Ned meets a wealthy, nudist, older couple, who are unbothered by his eccentric behavior but also unimpressed by his posturing.
-He then encounters Kevin, a lonely young boy, whom he tries to teach how to swim.
-They use an abandoned, empty pool, which Ned urges the boy to imagine is filled with water.
-The boy warms to this method, and soon is "swimming" the length of the empty pool.
-As Ned takes his leave, he glances back and sees the boy bouncing on the diving board over the deep end of the empty pool.
+Ned meets the Hallorans, a wealthy older couple who are nudists.
+They are unbothered by his eccentric behavior but also unimpressed by his posturing.
+He then encounters Kevin Gilmartin Jr., a lonely young boy, whom he tries to teach how to swim.
+They use an abandoned, empty pool, which Ned urges Kevin to imagine is filled with water.
+Kevin warms to this method, and soon is "swimming" the length of the empty pool.
+As Ned takes his leave, he glances back and sees Kevin bouncing on the diving board over the deep end of the empty pool.
 He rushes back to remove him from the diving board, then departs.